akuppan1/Top-5-Zip-Codes-to-Invest-in-USA/README.md

   4. Interpret model results and diagnostics.
   5. Give business recommendations from analysis.

+## Assumptions
+  1.Focus on where people are moving to.
+Which state are people leaving and to which state are the most people going to?
+  2. The investment firm is a smaller firm looking to expand into a new area.
+  3. The firm will want to have clusters of zip codes nearby for ease of management.
+  4. Firm will not be outsourcing work to other property managers.
+Work will be done in-house.
+  5. We will not be buying apartment buildings but are open to do so in the future.
+  6. We will look for areas where laws are favorable to landlords as a bonus.
+  7. Since dataset given has data until April 2018, we will use data on or before that date to simulate real time

 ## Initial Obtain/Scrub/Exploration of Data

 ### Based on this [**2017 U.S. Census press release for fastest growing states**](https://www.census.gov/newsroom/press-releases/2017/estimates-idaho.html#:~:text=DEC.,state%20population%20estimates%20released%20today), the three photos below are sourced from the article.